Sonika: Career

-"Please Don't Let It Go" was released in July 2012, a month prior to an event that Grenadians had been anticipating for months.
-Nineteen (19) year old 2011 400m World Champion, Kirani James, an athlete from the western side of Grenada, was about to compete in the 2012 London Olympics.
+"Please Don't Let It Go" was released in July 2012.
+Nineteen year old 2011 400m World Champion, Kirani James, an athlete from the western side of Grenada, was about to compete in the 2012 London Olympics.
 Everyone believed that Kirani would win the 400m final race and he did, on August 6, breaking a national record and becoming the first Grenadian to ever win an Olympic medal and the first Grenadian to win an Olympic Gold Medal.
 The country erupted into a state of festivity and there was a strong resurgence of National Pride.
 During the Olympics, the Grenada Broadcasting Network introduced the freshly released "Please Don't Let It Go", as the theme song for the Olympics, due to the nature of the lyrics, which focused on holding on to one's dreams.
 At the homecoming ceremony for Kirani James, in Grenada, Sonika performed "Please Don't Let It Go", before a crowd of several thousands, who had gathered to celebrate with the Olympic Champion at the Grenada National Stadium, in St. George's.
 It was her biggest audience thus far, as a performer.
 The rest of 2012 was marked by with requests for performances, featuring "Please Don't Let It Go", at many of local events.
 Consequently, that period became one of the most hectic and demanding periods for Sonika, in her still new career as a performer.

 Between 2011 and 2012, Sonika established herself on the local and regional music scene as a talent to watch.
 Although continuing to write her original music, she also continued to do YouTube covers, with one particular cover gaining considerable attention – Alicia Keys’ "Brand New Me".
-The cover has since amassed over 20, 000 views.

 In 2013, Sonika got a referral from local head of the Grenada Football Association, Cheney Joseph, who, after hearing her original music and covers of popular artists, made a call to Enrique Sanz, General Secretary of the Confederation of North, Central American and Caribbean Association Football [CONCACAF].

-What followed was that Sonika was asked to perform at a private gala event at the Modern Wing of the Chicago Art Institute in Chicago, Illinois, on Saturday, July 27, 2012 – the day before CONCACAF Gold Cup game.
+What followed was that Sonika was asked to perform at a private gala event at the Modern Wing of the Chicago Art Institute in Chicago, Illinois, July 27, 2012 – the day before CONCACAF Gold Cup game.
 It was Sonika's first international performance.
 The only two acts to perform that night were Sonika and Leah LaBelle, a young female artist signed to Epic Records/So So Def Recordings.

 Returning home in August 2013, Sonika was offered yet another opportunity to perform internationally.
 This led to her performing at CARIFESTA XI at the Caribbean Marketplace for the Arts, in Suriname on August 22, 2013, to an audience of nationals from CARICOM member and associate member states, as well as persons from other countries.